edithatogo/mars/docs/design.md

 ---

-*This design document serves as a blueprint for the pymars implementation, ensuring all requirements from the requirements.md file are properly addressed while maintaining the pure Python approach.*
+*This design document serves as a blueprint for the mars implementation, ensuring all requirements from the requirements.md file are properly addressed while maintaining the pure Python approach.*